Thanks to the quirky magic of Facebook, the first person to wish me a Happy Birthday this year was my high school Spanish teacher.

 We hosted wonderful guests through her exchange program, including the mysterious Andres Bauer and the muy guapo Eduardo Estrada.

-The gift of Señora Wisnefske kept right on giving as I made my way to college.
+The gift of Señora Wisnefski kept right on giving as I made my way to college.
 With very little effort, I earned a Spanish minor midway through my sophomore year.
 Unfortunately, that marked the culmination of my Spanish language experience (except for a recent trip to Peru during which I impressed my extremely hungry mother with my ability to order her a plain cheese pizza.)

-As for all truly memorable educators, though, Señora Wisnefske’s influence extends far beyond the language she taught.
+As for all truly memorable educators, though, Señora Wisnefski’s influence extends far beyond the language she taught.
 We all left her classroom a little bit classier, a touch more dignified than we were when we entered.

 As we wrap up Teacher Appreciation Week here in the United States, I’d like to give a sincere shout out to the tiny, but tenacious teacher who gave us all a delicious taste of the world outside our classroom door.